sanity-io/sanity-template-vercel-visual-editing/README.md

 # Vercel Visual Editing Demo<!-- omit in toc -->

+> **Note**
+>
+> [Vercel Visual Editing][visual-editing] is an opt-in feature for Enterprise customers of both Sanity and Vercel.
+If you are an existing enterprise customer, [contact our sales team](https://www.sanity.io/contact/sales) to have Visual Editing enabled on your project.
+[Learn more about Sanity for Enterprise organizations here.](https://www.sanity.io/enterprise)

-This starter is preconfigured to support Visual Editing, a new feature that enables you to make changes using Vercel's draft mode and new edit functionality.
+This starter is preconfigured to support [Visual Editing][visual-editing-intro], a new feature that enables you to make changes using Vercel's draft mode and new edit functionality.
 It is a statically generated personal website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.

 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.